aws/eks-distro/development/kops/README.md

 ```

 ### 4. Wait for the Cluster
 It may take a while for the cluster.
-You can use the `cluster_waith.sh`
+You can use the `cluster_wait.sh`
 script to wait for the cluster to be ready.
 Once the cluster is ready this
 script will add the AWS IAM authenticator.
 ```bash